bakdata/rebalancing-demo/README.md

 Now you can write simple text messages to the consumers.
 There are two special messages:
  * crash - crashes the consumer and the pod restarts
- * block - blocks the consumer for 15 minutes
+ * wait - blocks the consumer for 15 minutes

 #### Normal Test